Fair Policy Targeting: Theoretical Analysis

 for all $s,d \in \{0,1\}$, where $X_i$ is out-of-sample.
 In addition, for a finite constant $M$ and $\delta \in (0,1)$, $\sup_{d \in \{0,1\},s \in \{0,1\}, x \in \mathcal{X}} |\hat{m}_{d,s}(x)| < M$, and $\hat{e}(X, S), \hat{p} \in (\delta, 1 - \delta)$ almost surely. \end{ass}

-Assumption \ref{ass:dr} states that the \textit{product} of the mean-squared error of the estimated propensity score and conditional mean converges at the parametric.
+Assumption \ref{ass:dr} states that the \textit{product} of the mean-squared error of the estimated propensity score and conditional mean converges to zero at the parametric rate.
 This condition is standard in the doubly-robust literature \citep{chernozhukov2018double, farrell2015robust}.
-Assumption \ref{ass:dr} also states that the conditional mean function and the propensity score functions are uniformly bounded.
-The conditions can be stated asymptotically, in which case results should be interpreted in the asymptotic sense only \citep{athey2017efficient}.\footnote{We also observe that uniformly boundedness can be replaced by uniform consistency as in \cite{athey2017efficient}, in which case, however, regret results are derived in an asymptotic sense.}
+Assumption \ref{ass:dr} also states that the conditional mean and the propensity score functions are uniformly bounded.
+The conditions can be stated asymptotically, in which case the uniform bound on estimated nuisance functions is not required and results should be interpreted in the asymptotic sense only \citep{athey2017efficient}.